Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 And the location couldn’t be better – it’s just a short walk to the train station, shopping area, and street markets.

-The accommodation at this three-star property is minimalist and chic with most guests commenting on how squeaky clean it is.
+The accommodation at this three-star property is minimalist and chic, with most guests commenting on how squeaky clean it is.

 Some rooms have bathtubs, terraces, or balconies, and many have larger-than-average double beds (which is uncommon in Korea).
 All have a furnished seating area, giving guests a little more space in which to stretch out and unwind.

 Hotel Kyungsung offers a 24-hour reception and a buffet breakfast that’s available during weekends.
-For this price, it’s great value for money for all travelers!

 Budget accommodation in Seomyeon: Seri Inn Guesthouse